StafMumtaz/microbiome/README.md

 You can ignore folder **Deprecated**, it was just has stuff from my first attempt at making this repository.

+Also ignore the folder **Current Results x**, it contains images of data, but you want to look at that through the file here called **Analysis.md**

 ---

 **b2-demographics.csv** in folder **Middle Ear** contains most recent anonomized demographics info which may help with future data stratification.